 To proclaim zealously Jesus Master, Way, Truth and Life at the service of the Church for total and integral evangelization of peoples; and

-To be creatively faithful to the charism of the Founder using all means and forms of social communication that progress provides, in the spirit of St. Paul the Apostle, in the atmosphere of Mary, Queen of Apostles.
+To be creatively faithful to the charism of the Founder using all means and forms of social communication that progress provides, in the spirit of St. Paul the Apostle and in the atmosphere of Mary, Queen of Apostles.